chouaieb-sleimi/kubernetes-docs/ckad/ckad_notes.md

 ### StorageClass

-Ddynamic provisioning of volumes; upon a claim, the storage is created.
+Dynamic provisioning of volumes; upon a claim, the storage is created.

 StorageClass sample